Mairaj-Nawaz/Python-Learning/project/guide.md

+# Make a separate repo for this project
 # 🎓 School Management System

 A web-based School Management System that allows students and teachers to manage academic activities including course registration, exams, grading, and more.